Active Adults

 Active Adults is a 2017 comedy-drama film written by Max and Aaron Fisher-Cohen and directed by Aaron Fisher-Cohen.
 It stars Lola Kirke, Dominic Chianese, Jonathan Rosen and Joanna Merlin with supporting roles played by Rosie Perez and Ellen Barkin among others.

 Premise

-A young couple, Malcolm and Lily, fail in their attempt to start their adult lives in New York City and end up moving in with Malcolm's grandparents in their New Jersey "active adult" community, where the grandparents' golden years aren't as golden as Malcolm expected.
+A young couple, Malcolm and Lily, fail in their attempt to start their adult lives in New York City and end up moving in with Malcolm's grandparents in their New Jersey "active adult" community, where the grandparents' golden years are not as golden as Malcolm expected.